A local to global argument on low dimensional manifolds: Cutting surfaces into disks

-\end{itemize} \end{defn} Note that there are natural maps where the first map is the inclusion (it is easy to see that it induces a weak homotopy equivalence levelwise), the second map is the identity map from the underlying set of a topological space to itself and the last map is induced by taking germs of embdeddings of disks at their centers.
+Note that there are natural maps where the first map is the inclusion.
+By scaling the disks, it is easy to see that the first map induces a weak equivalence after realization in the simplicial directions.
+The second map is the inclusion to the $0$-simplices in the simplicial direction and the last map is induced by taking germs of embdeddings of disks at their centers.